Inside The Depraved Crimes Of Dean Corll, The ‘Candy Man’ Killer Of 1970s Houston

 YouTubeDean Corll with Elmer Wayne Henley, his 17-year-old accomplice in several murders, in 1973.

-Henley later said, “Dean told me he would pay me $200 for every boy I could bring in and maybe more if they were really good-looking boys.”
+As reported by the Montreal Gazette in 1975, Henley later wrote in his confession, “Dean told me he would pay me $200 for every boy I could bring in and maybe more if they were real good looking boys.”
 In reality, Corll usually paid the boys just $5 or $10.

 Henley has insisted that he only accepted the offer because of his family’s financial hardship.
 But even when he was paid far less than he’d hoped, he didn’t back out.
 Eerily, he seemed almost flattered to be included.

-Dean Corll and his accomplices would take the boys to his home, where they bound and gagged the victims.
+Dean Corll and his accomplices would then take the boys to his home, where they bound and gagged them.
 Horrifically, Corll sometimes forced them to write postcards to their families to say that they were okay.

 One of Corll’s victims, Mark Scott, was 17 years old when he disappeared on April 20, 1972.
-His frantic parents quickly reported him missing after calling classmates, friends, and neighbors to see if they knew what happened.
+His frantic parents quickly reported him missing after calling classmates, friends, and neighbors to see if they knew where he was.

-A few days later, the Scott family received a postcard, which was supposedly written by Mark.
-The letter claimed that he’d found a job in Austin that paid $3 per hour — and that all was well with him.
+A few days later, the Scott family received a postcard that was supposedly written by Mark.
+The letter claimed that he’d found a job in Austin that paid $3 per hour and that all was well with him.

-The Scotts did not believe that their boy would suddenly leave town without saying goodbye.
+The Scotts did not believe that their son would suddenly leave town without saying goodbye.
 They immediately knew that something was terribly wrong.
-But like many family members of Dean Corll’s victims, they received little help from the Houston Police Department when their sons went missing.
+But like many family members of Dean Corll’s victims, they received little help from the Houston Police Department.

-“I camped on that police department door for eight months,” a grieving father named Everett Waldrop told reporters about when his sons first went missing, according to the New York Daily News.
+“I camped on that police department door for eight months,” said a grieving father named Everett Waldrop, as recorded in the 1975 book Harvest of Horror: Mass Murder in Houston.
 “But all they did was say, ‘Why are you down here?
 You know your boys are runaways.'”

-Tragically, both of his sons — 15-year-old Donald and 13-year-old Jerry — were killed by Corll.
+Tragically, both of his sons — 15-year-old Donald and 13-year-old Jerry — were killed by Dean Corll.

 The Candy Man Serial Killer